 A receipt is your documentation for a purchase.
-The documentation is essential to correctly document VAT for accounting.
-The requirements is set by the local law where your company is operating and can differentiate.
+This documentation is essential to accurately document VAT for accounting.
+The requirements are set by the local law where your company is operating and can differentiate.
 Always consult your bookkeeper or admin for the correct requirements for documentation.

-What is the requirements to a valid receipt or invoice?
+What are the requirements for a receipt or invoice to be valid?

 When taking pictures or screenshots of receipts, make sure all the information is readable and included.
 Take multiple pictures if needed and include the following:

 This is the basic requirements for receipts, but please be aware the requirements for invoices can vary.
 Consult your accountant/bookkeeper to learn what your specific requirements are.

 To help your bookkeeper, here are a few tips on how to attach the best receipts possible:

 - Make sure the camera is focused - the text has to be readable and not blurry